Cheap Theatre Tickets

 London Royal Court Theatre

-A slightly riskier way to bag a cheap ticket, this, as you could end up not seeing the show at all, but a good way to get in for rock-bottom prices is to go to the box office an hour or less before the show is due to start.
+A good way to get in for rock-bottom prices is to go to the box office an hour or less before the show is due to start.
+Though this is a slightly riskier way to bag a cheap ticket, as you could end up not seeing the show at all.

 If there are unsold seats you can often get cut-price tickets as the theatre tries to fill any remaining gaps.
 Some theatres even have special last-minute offers in place – London’s Royal Court offers 10p standing tickets one hour before each performance in its Jerwood Downstairs space.
-Keep in mind that a show might last more than two hours with or without an interval, so with this one you'd need to be comfortable remaining on your feet for the duration.
+Keep in mind that a show might last more than two hours with or without an interval, so you need to be comfortable remaining on your feet for the duration.

 Last-minute bargains can be snagged online too.
 Although it's not advertised, many booking sites run dynamic pricing, which means tickets for a show tonight may be cheaper than the same seats on the same day of the week later in the month, since there's a more urgent need for theatres to fill those seats.

-To see if we could find evidence of dynamic pricing in action, we compared tickets to Mary Poppins at the Prince Edward Theatre for the same night, a Monday, against future Monday nights.
-We found that seats C25 and C26 in the stalls cost £67.50 for that night's performance, but £87.50 for all future Monday night performances.
+To see if we could find evidence of dynamic pricing in action, we compared same-day Monday tickets to Mary Poppins at the Prince Edward Theatre, against future Monday nights.
+We found seats C25 and C26 in the stalls cost £67.50 for that night's performance, but £87.50 for all future Monday night performances.

 23. Can’t find a discount?
 Go to the box office to save on fees

-If you've a show in mind but can't find a discount and the venue's close by, the best plan of action is to go directly to the box office.
+If you've a show in mind, can't find a discount but the venue's close by, the best plan of action is to go directly to the box office.

-This'll bypass most fees, including booking or postage, though be aware that many tickets include a 'restoration levy' in the price which goes towards the upkeep of the theatre – this'll be charged regardless of how you book.
+This will bypass most fees, including booking or postage, though be aware many tickets include a 'restoration levy' in the price which goes towards the upkeep of the theatre – this'll be charged regardless of how you book.

 What's more, be nice to the ticket office staff and you could even bag an upgrade.
 It goes without saying that you should always be polite when buying tickets (or indeed anything), but turning on some extra charm could even get you a bargain.